YUORKI/Fazbears-Video-Poker-Simulator/imported/README.txt

-Lets quickly explain how you will import you files to the mod.
+Lets quickly explain how to import you save files to the mod.

 Go to %APPDATA%\Roaming\MMFApplications, and open up the files in there and copy and past a variable (line of text, like level=0 ) that is in on the file, and paste it on to a text file in the mods folder